Documents Filed on and after 11/7/03

 If you come to the Bankruptcy Court in person for your copies, the copy fee is $0.10 per page when using the computer in the court’s lobby.
-Other fees may apply, such as a $30.00 search fee if a clerk has to spend substantial time locating the document.
+Other fees may apply, such as a $32.00 search fee if a clerk has to spend substantial time locating the document.
 A copy fee of $0.50 per page applies if a clerk makes the copies.
-An $11.00 certification fee applies for each document that needs a certification.

 Exact change, check or money order is required.
 Credit cards and debit cards are not accepted at the Clerk’s office.

 4. Mail a request to the Clerk’s office